Horní Počaply: Administrative division

+Etymology

+The name Počaply is derived from the word počapl, which was the nickname of the local inhabitants.
+It is not certain what its meaning was, but it was probably a mocking nickname that the inhabitants received from neighbouring villages.
+It could have been derived from the verb čapnouti, which meant 'catch' or dialectically 'squat'.
+The prefix horní means 'upper' and served to distinguigh it from the nearby village of Počaply (today a part of Terezín).

 Geography

 Horní Počaply is located about 8 km northwest of Mělník and 34 km north of Prague.
-It lies in a flat landscape of the Lower Ohře Table.
+It lies in a flat landscape in the Lower Ohře Table.
 The municipality is situated on the left bank of the Elbe River.

 History

 The first written mention of Horní Počaply is in a deed of King Wenceslaus II from 1288.
 The village was divided into two parts and one was part of the Dolní Beřkovice estate from 1465, the other belonged to the Horní Beřkovice estate.
 This lasted until 1850, when an independent municipality was established.

 Transport

 Horní Počaply is located on the railway line Prague–Ústí nad Labem.

 Sights

 The main landmark of Horní Počaply is the Church of the Assumption of the Virgin Mary.
 It is originally a Gothic church from the 13th or 14th century, rebuilt in the neo-Gothic style in 1869–1871.